 The Traditional Building Guide: Advice for Preserving Bermuda's Architectural Heritage.
 2003.
 Anthony Short and Sylvia Shorto, with drawings by Anthony Short.
 A joint production of the Bermuda National Trust.

-House, cottage.
 A classic and historic Bermudian home, original part of which was built in 1700, 5-10 minutes (depending on traffic) from the centre of the City of Hamilton, with wood floors, fireplaces, tray ceilings and old fashioned verandahs that overlook both the South Shore and Hamilton Harbour.
 The main floor of the house consists of double living rooms with fireplaces, formal dining room, large modern kitchen with breakfast area, three bedrooms, and an exquisite master suite (including dressing room and home office).
 The lower floor has a separate apartment suite, a media room, billiards room, study, three further bedrooms, a bathroom, a wine cellar, a gym and a large laundry.
 Has been updated with alarm system, modern communications system and air conditioning.
-In September 2011, listed for sale, asking price $ million for house and its 6 acres.
-ARV of $276,000.

 4 Blockade Alley, Town of St. George.
 Originally called Lough House.
 Name was changed in the 20th century.
-Won the 2003 Bermuda In Bloom best Garden in this Parish Award.
+Won the 2003 Bermuda In Bloom best Garden in the Parish Award.
 A privately-owned, not open to the general public, historic house in the Town of St. George built by one of the town's most prominent 18th-century citizens.
 He was the Honorable Dr. George Forbes, originally from Strathdon, Aberdeenshire, west of Aberdeen, in Scotland.
-Born there in 1710 he was a graduate in 1734 of the University of Aberdeen, specializing in "phisick and surgery."
+Born there in 1705 probably on or about 22 August (baptized on 24 August) in 1734 he earned a medical degree from the University of Aberdeen, specializing in "phisick and surgery."
 He emigrated to Bermuda shortly after his graduation, as a medical doctor.
 He brought with him recommendations from his relatives Lord Forbes, the Duchess of Gordon and his kinsman, Lord Gordon, Sir Arthur Forbes and Sir Duncan Forbes.
 In Bermuda, he fell in love with and married Mary Jones, daughter of Francis Jones, a prominent local merchant, councilor, militia general and frequently Bermuda's President (leading legislator, president of the legislative counsel).
 He became renowned throughout Bermuda for his decency and humanity.
 He pioneered smallpox inoculation in Bermuda and saved many lives.
 He was the personal doctor of Governor William Popple and became a councilor, vestryman, Justice of the Peace in 1763, briefly Chief Justice in 1749 and, like his father-in-law, President of the Council, member of the Executive Council of the Bermuda Government.
 In 1759 he was made the Honorable George Forbes.
 He purchased Paget Island - then called Paget Ford Island and 36.35 acres - in St. George's Parish for sixty pounds sterling.
 There is a large tomb in his honor on the left, shortly after you enter the ancient church of St. Peter's in the old town of St. George.
 His first child was Francis - born at Brackish Pond, Devonshire, Bermuda.
 Others, including James, William and Thomas, were born in the old town above.
 Two sons, Francis and Robert, were sent to medical school in Edinburgh and two others, William and Thomas, left Bermuda and became merchants in St. Kitt's, West Indies.
 James did not succeed as a merchant in Georgetown, now Guyana, and Charlestown, South Carolina, and returned to Bermuda.
-Dr. Francis Forbes married Mary Tucker of Bermuda and had a son, also Francis, later Chief Justice in Canada, was knighted and as Sir Francis Forbes was transferred by the British Government to Australia as Chief Justice of New South Wales, lived in Sydney and died there.
+Dr. Francis Forbes married Mary Tucker of Bermuda and had a son, also Francis who began in legal career in Bermuda, was the Arrorney General, later Chief Justice in Canada, and knighted for his services to the legal profession as Sir Francis Forbes was transferred by the British Government to Australia as Chief Justice of New South Wales, lived in Sydney and died there.
 His descendants today include Forbes family members of Sydney, Bermuda, Scotland, England, South Africa and Forbes wineries in Victoria, Australia.
 Some time later, the house passed to a member of the Lough family which descended from the Forbes family of Bermuda.
 During the American Civil War it was leased by the Confederate military agent in Bermuda, Major Norman Stuart Walker, and his family.
 Lough House was where a son of Major and Mrs Walker was born on June 15, 1863, and at the special request of Mrs. Walker, a Confederate flag was ceremoniously draped over her lying-in bed.
-It then had various owners including F. C. Outerbridge and at one point was subdivided.
+Later, it had various owners including F. C. Outerbridge and at one point was subdivided.
 Now owned by a member of the Hayward family originally from St. David's.

 Private property, not open to the public.
 Photograph by Keith A. Forbes, exclusively for Bermuda Online.